Honda vs. Hyundai – Which Car Brand Is Better?

 So, both of these brands come equipped with excellent safety tech, and in this category, they perform more or less the same, so it seems like there’s no clear winner.
 However, when we take reliability ratings into consideration, things get a bit clearer.

-Honda makes numerous vehicles with above-average predicted reliability ratings, such as the CR-V and Fit.
-They also have models with about-average ratings and even some that show subpar results, but they are few and far between.
+Honda makes numerous vehicles with above-average predicted reliability ratings, such as the famous CR-V. They also have models with about-average ratings and even some that show subpar results, but they are few and far between.
 On the other hand, Hyundai has a lot of vehicles with above-average reliability ratings.
-In the J. D. Power Vehicle Dependability Study, they got 6th place, while Honda didn’t even make the top ten.
-So, it seems like Hyundai takes the crown, after all.
+So, it seems like the Korean takes the crown in this category, after all.

 Hyundai vs. Honda – Models and Lineup Comparison

-When it comes to comparing the models both Hyundai and Honda offer, the situation gets complicated pretty quickly, as there’s no room for generalizing.
-For example, one brand can have a better compact SUV lineup available, but does that really matter if you’re looking for a small car?
+When it comes to comparing the models both brands offer, the situation gets complicated pretty quickly, as there’s no room for generalizing.
+For example, one brand can have a better compact SUV lineup available, but does that really matter if you’re looking for a smaller car?
 Also, Hyundai has a smaller lineup, but when it comes to electric vehicles, they are the right choice.

-Each car manufacturer has a range of small, midsize, and full-size sedans and SUVs available.
+Each manufacturer has a range of small, midsize, and full-size sedans and SUVs available.
 So, it’s best to compare them in each of these categories to get a clearer picture of what they offer in regard to what you’re looking for.
-Here’s the list of different car classes:
+Here’s the list of different vehicle classes:

 Subcompact SUVs